KognitionAI/pilecv4j/README.md

 ## History

 It grew out of an old project from 2004.
-Details of that old project can be found at [S8](http://jiminger.com/s8/) and the still working image processing code can be found in the sub project `s8` which will probably be moved to its own repository shortly.
+Details of that old project can be found at [S8](http://jiminger.com/s8/) and the still working image processing code can be found in the separate github repository [s8](https://github.com/jimfcarroll/s8).

 In brief the original project was my attempt to convert my parents library of legacy super-8 mm film to DVD.
 I have actually got this working and have scanned several 400 foot rolls of film.
 See the above link for details.